JaakkoLipp/AWP-Project/README.md

    cd AWP-Project
    ```
 2. **Set up the environment variables**:
-   Create or edit a `.env` file in the root of your project containing the JWT secret.
+   Create or edit a `.env` file in the server folder of the project containing the JWT secret.
    ```
    SECRET=your_jwt_secret
    ```